 Suppose for now that $\lambda <(d+1)/2$ and take $\epsilon=\delta/2$.
 Then, there exists $K\in\mathbb{N}$ such that for all $k\geq K$,\\

-$\mathbb{E} [ \hbox{number } \hbox{of particles type $k$} ]$
+$\mathbb{E} [\hbox{number of particles at $k$--th level of} ~\bbT_d^+]$

-Note that each particle whose type is $(n-1)k$, may have at most $d^{nk}$ mutations of type $nk$.
-Moreover, the probability that a certain particle of type $(n-1)k$ has a mutation of type $nk$ is greater than the probability that the particle originaly located at the root has mutation of type $k$.
-This follows since by the time a particle of type $(n-1)k$ is born, it may not be at risk because some killing events corresponding to the previous types may still be pending.
-Therefore, the expected number of particles of type $nk$, mutations of a given particle of type $(n-1)k$, is also greater than 1.
+Note that each particle at $(n-1)k$--th level, may have at most $d^{nk}$ descendants at $nk$--th level.
+Moreover, the probability that a certain particle at level $(n-1)k$ has a descendant particle at $nk$--th level is greater than the probability that the particle originally located at the root has descendant at level $k$.
+This follows since by the time a particle at level $(n-1)k$ is born, it may not be at risk because some killing events corresponding to the previous levels may still be pending.
+Therefore, the expected number of particles at level $nk$, descendants of a given particle at level $(n-1)k$, is also greater than 1.